USGS - science for a changing world

 Magnetic Data

-Initial processing of the magnetic data involved smoothing, mainly to remove noise from the minisparker source.
-The smoothed data resulted in approximate along-track data spacings of 10 m for lines where seismic-reflection data were also collected (boatspeed, 4 knots), and 25 m along the magnetometer-only lines (boatspeed, 10 knots).
-Further processing included removal of the diurnal field variation by using the magnetic-base-station readings and subtracting the reference field defined by IGRF2005 extrapolated to the survey month June 2008.
-Data were imported into the Geosoft Oasis montaj™ geophysical software package, where survey lines were leveled by using the tielines and then gridded (200 m) by using a minimum-curvature criterion (Briggs, 1974; Figure 3).
-In addition, the marine magnetic data were subtracted from the recently collected aeromagnetic data (Langenheim et al., 2008), resulting in a residual-magnetic-anomaly map of the shallow subsurface (<500 m below the sea floor, Figure 4).
-The aeromagnetic data were collected at a nominal flightline elevation of 300 m over the water, with a flight-track spacing of 800 m, and a flightline orientation parallel to the offshore marine magnetic data.
+Initial processing of the magnetic data involved smoothing, mainly to remove noise from the mini-sparker source.
+The data smoothing resulted in approximate along-track data spacings of 10 m for lines where seismic-reflection data also were collected (boat speed 4 kts) and 25 m along the magnetometer-only lines (boat speed 10 kt).
+Further processing included removal of the diurnal field variation by using the magnetic base-station readings and subtraction of the reference field defined by the DGRF2005.
+Data were imported into Geosoft Oasis montaj™ geophysical software package where survey lines were leveled using the tie lines and then gridded (200 m) using minimum curvature (Briggs, 1974; Figure 4).
+In addition, the marine magnetic data were subtracted from the recently collected aeromagnetic data (Langenheim and others, 2009), resulting in a residual-magnetic-anomaly map of the shallow subsurface (<500 m below the sea floor, Figure 5).
+The aeromagnetic data were collected at a nominal flightline elevation of 300 m over the water, with a flight-track spacing of 800 m and a flightline orientation parallel to the offshore marine magnetic data.

 Seismic-Reflection Data